Planner, Arup, Integrated City Planning team

-Senior Planner, HTA Design LLP
+Senior Planner (Now Associate), HTA Design LLP

 Jo passionately promotes the role of good planning and planners, working collaboratively across design disciplines to support the delivery of good homes and creative uses.
 Since 2014 she has been the lead planning consultant for a mixed-use hybrid masterplan in Woking.
 With HTA's support, she led one of its Priority Research and Innovation Projects for 2015/16 securing the use of Louise House, a Grade II listed building, and its grounds as a community arts facility for V22, a multi-faceted arts organisation.
 Jo also delivers internal training sessions to other design disciplines and supports architectural and landscape colleagues with their understanding of the planning system when seeking to become chartered or accredited professionals.

 Planning Officer, Causeway Coast and Glens Borough Council